jlewis-89/Milestone-Project-1/README.md

     1. As a First Time User, I want to be able to understand the site layout and movearound it intuitively and unimpeded

-    2. As a First Time User, I want the website to be respopnsive across multipledevices but also fast load
+    2. As a First Time User, I want the website to be respopnsive across multiple devices but also fast load

-    3. As a First Time User, I want to be able to gain useful and actionable informationon the company and its operations
+    3. As a First Time User, I want to be able to gain useful and actionable information on the company and its operations

     4. As a First Time User, I want to be able to make contact should I require more information on the business and my needs